 INFRASTRUCTURE WATER MANAGEMENT

 Action Steps:

-Improve the regional infrastructure's ability to withstand, and recover, from disruptions such as flooding, subsidence, and natural disasters.
+Improve the regional infrastructure's ability to with- stand, and recover, from disruptions such as flooding, subsidence, and natural disasters.
 Support responsible water management strategies and green infrastructure to mitigate the risks from flooding.
+Take advantage of the nexus between built environment resilience and economic opportunity.